 Support matrix for Hyper-V assessment

-To assess on-premises machines for migration to Azure with this article, you add the Azure Migrate: Server Assessment tool to an Azure Migrate project.
-You deploy the Azure Migrate appliance.
-The appliance continuously discovers on-premises machines, and sends configuration and performance data to Azure.
-After machine discovery, you gather discovered machines into groups, and run an assessment for a group.
+To set up Hyper-V VM assessment, you create an Azure Migrate project, and add the Server Assessment tool to the project.
+After the tool is added, you deploy the Azure Migrate appliance.
+The appliance continuously discovers on-premises machines, and sends machine metadata and performance data to Azure.
+After discovery is complete, you gather discovered machines into groups, and run an assessment for a group.

 |Discovery||The Azure Migrate appliance can discover up to 5000 Hyper-V VMs.